 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 This site does not include all financial companies or all available financial offers.
 Compensation may impact how an offer is presented.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.

-Say hello to X1, a credit card that oozes style through design but carries no annual fee and delivers a strong earnings structure.
+The card oozes style through design but carries no annual fee and delivers a strong earnings structure.
 Everything from X1’s application process to its instant redemption opportunities differs from the credit card mainstay.

 Credit lines based on income, not credit scores